rule

 Text 41

 They were Citraketu, Suroci, Virajâ, Mitra, Ulbana, Vasubhridyâna and Dyumân.
-Also were there S'akti and other sons born from his other wife.
+Born from another wife of his, there were also S'akti and other sons.

 They were Citraketu, Suroci, Virajâ, Mitra, Ulbana, Vasubhridyâna and Dyumân.
 Also were there S'akti and other sons born from his other wife.
 (Vedabase)